nathankaib/Swift_KBOBin/README.md

 # Swift_KBOBin
 This is the numerical simulation code used to model the dynamical evolution of TNO binaries in Campbell, Anderson, &amp; Kaib (2024).
 It is nearly identical to the SWIFT RMVS4 code designed by Levison & Duncan, which can be downloaded here: https://www.boulder.swri.edu/~hal/swift.html.
+Thus, the documentation is nearly the same, and 99% of the operation of the code can be understood by reading the original SWIFT README files, which are available in this repository.

+The changes to the original RMVS algorithm are understood as follows: We model the dynamical evolution of binaries by assuming the total binary mass is in the primary, which we consider the central body of our simulation.
+An arbitrary number of hypothetical secondary companions are simulated as test particles, whose initial conditions are listed in the tp.in file.